 Relapse is a danger after treatment, as with many addictions, and so follow up aftercare and additional addiction rehab such as AA meeting attendance is often highly advisable.

-If you have doubts or worries about treating alcoholism for yourself or someone you love, get in touch with Rehab Recovery today in complete confidence and we will talk you through all the options available to support both the addiction patient and their family and friends through this difficult time.
+If you have doubts or worries about treating alcoholism, get in touch with Rehab Recovery today.
+We will talk you through all the options available to support both the addiction patient and their family and friends through this difficult time.